Stock futures trade cautiously ahead of jobless claims report

 CLICK HERE TO READ MORE ON FOX BUSINESS

-U.S. benchmark crude oil added 15 cents to $45.42 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude oil fell 15 cents to $45.14 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 73 cents to $45.28 per barrel on Wednesday.

-Brent crude, the international standard, gained 23 cents to $48.47 per barrel.
+Brent crude, the international standard, slipped 9 cents to $48.16 per barrel.

 The Associated Press contributed to this report.